LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Related Work

-\paragraph{LLMs and Evolutionary Algorithms.} Recent advances in generative models have shown their ability to generalize across diverse tasks using pre-trained knowledge and simple prompting strategies~\citep{brown2020language, wei2022chain}.
+\paragraph{Material Discovery.} Materials discovery has progressed from trial-and-error~\citep{nagamatsu2001superconductivity} to \textit{ab initio} modeling~\citep{JAIN20112295, hautier2012computer, pyzer2015high}, with DFT and high-throughput screening as standard tools.
+Machine learning further accelerates discovery via rapid property prediction~\citep{xie2018crystal, chen2019graph, choudhary2021atomistic} and generative design~\citep{gebauer2019symmetry, xie2021crystal, jiao2023crystal}, including multi-objective optimization~\citep{gopakumar2018multi, jablonka2021bias}.
+Yet, these methods remain limited by data scarcity and poor transferability across domains.
+In contrast, LLMs have broad scientific knowledge that enables reasoning in data-poor regimes, making them a natural foundation for knowledge-guided materials design frameworks. \paragraph{LLMs and Evolutionary Algorithms.} Recent advances in generative models have shown their ability to generalize across diverse tasks using pre-trained knowledge and simple prompting strategies~\citep{brown2020language, reddy2025towards, wei2022chain}.
 However, their outputs are often unreliable or inconsistent~\citep{madaan2024self, zhu2023large}, motivating the use of evolutionary optimization frameworks where LLMs act as generators and external evaluators guide selection and refinement~\citep{lange2024large, lehman2023evolution, liu2024large, zheng2023can}.
-Such frameworks have been successfully applied in areas including \textit{code and prompt generation}~\citep{guo2023connecting}, \textit{mathematical optimization}~\citep{yang2024largelanguagemodelsoptimizers}, \textit{program synthesis}~\citep{romera2024mathematical}, \textit{robotics reward design}~\citep{ma2023eureka}, and \textit{chemical discovery}~\citep{wang2024efficient}.
-We extend this line of work to real-world materials science challenges by incorporating chemistry-informed LLM evolution that enforces structural validity and physical plausibility, enabling principled discovery under multi-objective constraints.
+Such frameworks have been successfully applied in areas including \textit{code and prompt generation}~\citep{guo2023connecting}, \textit{scientific discovery} \citep{shojaee2024llm, shojaeellm}, \textit{mathematical optimization}~\citep{yang2024largelanguagemodelsoptimizers}, \textit{program synthesis}~\citep{romera2024mathematical}, \textit{robotics reward design}~\citep{ma2023eureka}, \textit{feature engineering}~\citep{abhyankar2025llm}, and \textit{chemical discovery}~\citep{wang2024efficient}.
+We extend this line of work to real-world materials science challenges by incorporating chemistry-informed LLM evolution that enforces structural validity and physical plausibility, enabling principled discovery under multi-objective constraints. \paragraph{LLMs in Material Science.} Early work applied LLM-based frameworks to literature mining, named-entity recognition, and property extraction~\citep{gupta2022matscibert, gupta2024data, niyongabo2025llm}.
+Beyond text extraction, more recent methods use LLMs for hypothesis generation~\citep{miret2024llms}, synthesis route planning, and as reasoning engines in multi-agent systems~\citep{zhang2024honeycomb, kang2024chatmof, kumbhar2025hypothesis}.
+Systems such as MatAgent~\citep{bazgir2025matagent} and LLMatDesign~\citep{jia2024llmatdesign} combine LLM reasoning with property predictors and optimization loops, but often emphasize narrow objectives and weak constraint enforcement, leading to an unguided or infeasible search.
+Closely related efforts, such as MatLLMSearch~\citep{gan2025large}, use LLM proposals in an evolutionary refinement loop for crystal discovery, and MatterGen~\citep{zeni2025generative} uses a diffusion-based model with conditional sampling for the inverse design.
+Although effective, these approaches rely on either learned generative priors or limited objective formulations. \AlgName instead frames the design of materials as a multi-objective search problem with synthesizability, integrating LLM reasoning with surrogate predictors, domain constraints, and memory-based refinement to balance novelty, feasibility and property alignment.